We swam in the pool that night and took it easy, and headed out the next day to explore Vallarta. The historic district is hilly and very scenic.

 At the local park there was a craft fair with many regional crafts displayed, including these great carved mermaids from Guerrero,

+and this art from Oaxaca.
 This craftsman was weaving beautiful bags, even though a car accident about 15 years ago left him blind and in a wheel chair.
 He had a beautiful spirit, and sang me a song about Mexico!

 Again, there was a beautiful church, which Eduardo went in and photographed for me, since I wasn't allowed inside wearing shorts!